 The District's financial outlook for the future continues to be approached with some caution.
-The District's student enrollment has inconsistently fluctuated over the past three years due to the COVID-19 pandemic impact.
-The COVID-19 pandemic has been a challenge to the District's method of delivery for the 2021 school year and the district is cautiously optimistic we will be back to operating similar to before the pandemic.
+The District's student enrollment and EAV have inconsistently fluctuated over the past three years due to the COVID-19 pandemic impact.
+The COVID-19 pandemic has been a challenge to the District's method of delivery for the 2021 and 2022 school years and the district is confident we will be back to operating similar to before the pandemic for the 2023 school year.

 The District has 28 school buildings and 3 administrative facilities.
-The Buildings range in age from 6 years to over 60 years old and are in remarkable shape due to the District's proactive maintenance program.
+The Buildings range in age from 7 years to over 60 years old and are in remarkable shape due to the District's proactive maintenance program.

-The District's capital improvement budget for 2022 is approximately \$15 million, designated mainly for technology replacements and scheduled building life cycle replacements.
+The District's capital improvement budget for 2023 is approximately \$12 million, designated mainly for technology replacements and scheduled building life cycle replacements.
 Funding for these projects will be from accumulated fund balances and local sources.